 The real St Patrick was a Brit, born somewhere near the end of the fourth century.
 His father was a Christian deacon and Patrick had a wealthy upbringing.
 But at age 16, he was kidnapped by Irish pirates and taken back to Co Mayo, on Ireland’s west coast, to work as a shepherd.
 And a pretty as rural Ireland remains today, it’s still easy to imagine how isolated he must have felt as he tended sheep with no human company, sleeping outdoors often with little or no food.

 Scared and lonely, he turned to religion, drawing on his Christian upbringing for solace.
 Following an angel visitation in a dream, he finally escaped six years later aboard a ship back to Britain.
 After returning home, Patrick felt his calling to the church after, he reported later, his second visitation in which an angel had told him to return to Ireland as a missionary.
-He began training, and 15 years later – sometime after 431 CE – he was finally ordained and appointed as successor to St Palladius, the first bishop of Ireland.
-His mission was not only to minister the Christians already in Ireland, but to try to convert as many Irish – primarily a pagan people – as possible.
+Fifteen years later (sometime after 431 CE) he was ordained and appointed as successor to St Palladius, the first bishop of Ireland.
+His mission was to convert as many Irish pagans as possible.

 Patrick knew the most effective way to spread the word would be to weave the Christian doctrine into existing belief systems, so he took pagan customs and incorporated them into his lessons.
 His Easters were celebrated with bonfires, which went down well with the Druids.
 Importantly, he was the person who first stuck the powerful pagan sun symbol over the Christian cross to create what’s now known as the Celtic Cross – a ubiquitous sight throughout graveyards, churches and religious jewellery across Ireland.